 CUPE Local 3906 is the union that has represented academic workers at McMaster University since 1979, and continues to do so.
 We are divided into three units: Unit 1 (TAs/RAs in lieu), Unit 2 (Sessional Faculty and Hourly Rated Sessional Music Faculty) and Unit 3 (Post-Doctoral Fellows).

 One of the main things that we do is negotiate and enforce a collective agreement for each of our three units.
 A collective agreement is a legally binding employment contract that outlines all of the benefits, rights, and responsibilities of union members, as well as the responsibilities and obligations of the Employer (McMaster University).

 On a day-to-day basis, we serve as the eyes, ears and voice for our members who have concerns about the employment at McMaster.

-Unit 2 is currently engaged in collective bargaining with the Employer (McMaster University).
+All three units are currently engaged in collective bargaining with the Employer (McMaster University).

 What is collective bargaining?

 Collective bargaining is a process in which a trade union and an employer negotiate a first collective agreement or the renewal of a previous collective agreement.
 The parties usually focus on such issues as wages, job security, working conditions, grievance procedures and benefits.
 In an university, academic issues- such as academic freedom – are in important bargaining issue.